Presbyterian Church Mission Statement

 Whether it's protesting for the rights of women or trying to stop the liberalisation of gambling, Presbyterians don't just sit down on a Sunday and sing.
 We get involved!
 Presbyterian Support is the largest provider of Church-based social services in New Zealand.
 Social Justice

 The Global Mission Office coordinates our work overseas.
 Many of our partnerships with churches and ecumenical bodies date back many decades whereas other endeavours are relatively new.
-We have been working in Vanuatu for over 150 years and celebrated the centenary of our mission to the Punjab, India in 2008.
+We currently work in partnership with the Presbyterian Church of Myanmar, and have been working in Vanuatu for over 150 years.
+In 2008, we celebrated the centenary of our mission to the Punjab, India.
 Our work over the years has focused primarily on education in schools, theological institutions and teaching hospitals over and above the provision of ministry staff.
 In more recent times we have also been involved in development work as well as mission exposure visits for young people.
 Read more about our work on the Global Mission pages of this website.